DUI Memorial Sign Program Legislation Advances - Clarksville, TN Online

 Written by Joe Pitts

-Nashville, TN – House Bill 21, sponsored by Tennessee State Representative Joe Pitts (D-Clarksville) was successful in passing out of the Transportation Sub-Committee.
-This legislation is known as the Shadow “Shada” Brooke Lowe legislation.
+Nashville, TN – House Bill 21, sponsored by Tennessee State Representative Joe Pitts (D-Clarksville) was successful in passing the Transportation Full Committee and now moves on to the Finance sub-Committee.
+This legislation is known as the Shadow “Shada” Brooke Lowe bill.

-This legislation will allow for families of victims of drunk drivers where the drunk driver was also killed to have a sign erected in their family member’s memory.
-It is scheduled to be heard in the full Transportation Committee next Tuesday, February 14th.
+This legislation will allow families of victims of impaired drivers, where the impaired driver was also killed, to have a sign erected in memory of the family member.
+It is to be heard in the Finance Sub-committee on February 22nd.

-“When Shada’s mother was notified of its passage, her comment was “Thank the Lord”, Pitts said.
-The Senate bill, SB 17, is sponsored by Sen. Kerry Roberts, R-Springfield.
+“It was fitting this legislation was approved by the committee on February 14th, Shada’s 24th birthday,” Pitts said.
+“Her mother said even though February 14th was a tough day, the idea of some sort of justice for her really helps.”

 Jury Duty exemption for people 72 years of age and older

 “The bill will not prevent a person 72 or older from serving on a jury if they so desire”, said Pitts.
-It is scheduled to be heard in the Civil Justice Sub-Committee on Wednesday, February 15th.
+I was asked by the sub-committee members to hold this legislation until everyone on the sub-committee is comfortable with the wording.
+I will continue to work on this legislation and hope we can pass some version of it this year,” Pitts said.

 If you have questions about the above or other issues of concern, please call me at 615.741.2043, or email me at rep.joe.pitts@capitol.tn.gov